TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-androidencryption.md

 ## **Recommended steps**

 Newer versions of android, particularly starting with v7.0, require a startup passcode to make sure that your device is fully encrypted.
 Different device manufacturers have varying descriptions and locations for the startup passcode.
-Most of the time, this setting is referred to as "Secure Startup."
+Most of the time this setting is referred to as secure startup.
 Common solutions are to enable a startup pin or fully encrypt the device.
 For more information review [this document](https://docs.microsoft.com/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android).